 Padstow seen from Rock

-We are back on the Coast Path and we start from Rock by looking across the Camel towards Padstow.
+We are back on the Coast Path and we start out from Rock by looking across the Camel towards Padstow.
 Almost immediately there is a fine view out along the estuary

 We follow a path along the back of the beach through dunes, where there are great number of Pyramidal Orchids.
 We round Daymer Bay to reach the large sandy beach at Polzeath (pronounced Polzeth).
 There is some wonderfully stratified rock at the edge of this large sandy beach, clearly popular with surfers.